davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v006 compares a higher deal target for multiple games with the same starting conditions
 * DataCamp_Insights_v001 captures ggplot2 part3 Choropleths (Maps and Animations)
 * AdditionalCoding_v006 compares a very high deal target for multiple games with the same starting conditions
+* AdditionalCoding_v006 calculates percentiles for units required by # deals